 develop your knowledge on organizational behavior through frameworks and models related to behavior, attitudes and performance of individuals and groups in organizations;

-build your ability to describe, analyze and evaluate I) organizational culture and II) organizational structure through case study assignments in teams;
+build your ability to describe, analyze and evaluate I) organizational culture and II) organizational structure through case study assignments;

 The timetable is available on the BA International Studies website.